 - 9 General Meeting

 (1) The regular General Meeting takes place once a year.
-It is called by the President or Vice-President with a 4-weeks-respite by ordinary mail, fax or e-mail including the agenda.
+It is called by the President or in case of her/his impracticability by the Vice-President with a 2-weeks-respite by ordinary mail, fax or e-mail including the agenda.

 (2) An extra-ordinary General Meeting is called upon request of at least 1/3 of the membership.